-Time is money, and every employer has a bottom line to watch — which is why they want to hire people with good time management skills.
+Time is money, and every employer has a bottom line to watch — which is why they want to hire people with great time management skills (especially high income skills).
 These skills are always in high demand because they’re essential for keeping workflows moving smoothly and efficiently.
+Recruiters want people with specific areas of expertise.

-In this article, we’ll talk about 7 time management skills you should add to your resume to help you stand out to potential employers.
+In this article, we’ll talk about seven time management skills you should add to your resume to help you stand out to potential employers.

 What are time management skills?

 According to a LinkedIn study, 89 percent of employers say that when a hire does not work out, it’s often due to a lack of soft skills.
-This is why more and more recruiters are prioritizing soft skills when hiring.
+This is why more and more recruiters are prioritizing soft skills over hard skills when hiring.

-Soft skills like time management are especially valuable because they are transferable.
+Soft skills like time management are high demand skills right now especially because they are transferable.
 This means they can be applied to any job, across all industries and positions.

-7 important time management skills for your resume
+7 important time management skills examples for your resume

 Here are the seven time management skills that employers love to see the most.